olivercliff/pynats/README.md

 ### Spectral measures

 Measures that involve a Fourier or wavelet transformation prior to computing statistics.
+Each statistic is averaged over some frequency (and time, for wavelet transformations) range specified by the parameters (see below).

 | Function | Description |
 | -------- | ----------- |